|Who is your breeder and why is the below information important?

 one of many things that can help you immediately weed out the back yard breeders).

-they are eager and rushed to sale you a puppy while discouraging you from contacting other breeders).
-I
+are eager and rushed to sale you a puppy while discouraging you from contacting other breeders).
+I encourage

-encourage you to contact as many breeders as possible to see who you connect with because this will be a
+you to contact as many breeders as possible to see who you connect with because this will be a life long

-you getting a puppy from an experimental litter with no known genetic compatibility).
-While this one may
+getting a puppy from an experimental litter with no known genetic compatibility).
+While this one may not seem

-not seem important to you- I feel a weimaraner puppy is your new family member and I could not fathom
+important to you- I feel a weimaraner puppy is your new family member and I could not fathom the idea of

-home (this one is super important- for one, you want to know where & how these pups are raised).
-I would
+(this one is super important- for one, you want to know where & how these pups are raised).
+I would personally

-personally steer clear of pups that are not raised in the home.
-I see too many "kennels" or commercial
+steer clear of pups that are not raised in the home.
+I see too many "kennels" or commercial facilities where these

 While all this information may seem extreme this will atleast provide a baseline and help narrow down your